srobo/competition-simulator/README.md

    We are using Python 3.7, though it shouldn't matter whether it's a system install or a virtual environment.

-2. Create a file `robot_mode.txt` in the parent directory of the git repo, which contains just the text `comp`:

-    ``` bash
-    echo comp > robot_mode.txt
-    ```

-3. Launch webots go to "Tools" > "Preferences" > "OpenGL" and set Ambient Occlusion to Disabled, Texture Quality to High, Disable shadows to false and Disable anti-aliasing to false
+2. Launch webots go to "Tools" > "Preferences" > "OpenGL" and set Ambient Occlusion to Disabled, Texture Quality to High, Disable shadows to false and Disable anti-aliasing to false

-4. To put the competitors' code into the right places for each of the corner zones, run
+3. To put the competitors' code into the right places for each of the corner zones, run

     ```bash
     competition-simulator/script/prepare-comp-match <directory containing team code> <match number> <Zone 0 TLA> <Zone 1 TLA> <Zone 2 TLA> <Zone 3 TLA>